yalmashad/Inference-gwapi/README.md

 Note: The simulators respond very quickly, so the effect will be subtle on this envirnment.
 The test still demonstrates correct wiring of priority metadata.

-In real-world environemtn with real models on GPUs, you should see:
+In real-world environemtn with real models running on GPUs, you should see:
 - chat-high latency remains stable
 - batch-low latency varies more under load